warts Treatment

 heading bottom

-Warts are usually harmless and go away without treatment but it may take months or years.
-For example, in children, half of warts disappear without treatment within 6 months, and 90% (9 in 10) are gone within 2 years.
+Warts are usually harmless and often go away without treatment; however, this process may take months or even years.
+For instance, in children, half of the warts disappear without treatment within 6 months, and 90% (9 in 10) are gone within 2 years.
 If your warts don’t cause any problems, you don’t need to treat them.

-This is when liquid nitrogen is sprayed or applied to the wart.
-Liquid nitrogen is very cold and the freezing and thawing destroys the wart.
-It is normally repeated every 2–3 weeks.
-About 70% (7 out of every 10) of warts improve after 3–4 months of regular freezing.
+• Cryotherapy or Freezing Treatment : This method uses liquid nitrogen sprayed or applied to the wart.
+As a result, the very cold liquid nitrogen freezes and destroys the wart.
+Practitioners usually perform this treatment every 2–3 weeks, and about 70% (7 out of every 10) of warts improve after 3–4 months of regular freezing.

 How can I prevent warts?